List of Hollyoaks characters introduced in 2013: Freddie Roscoe

 Freddie Roscoe, played by Charlie Clapham, made his first screen appearance on 6 May 2013.
 The character and Clapham's casting was announced on 29 April 2013.
 Clapham commented that auditioning for the role "was a long process".
 He had to audition in London and numerous times in Liverpool, before having a final screen test during Christmas 2012.
 He went up against twenty-five other actors for the role.
 Freddie is the second member of the Roscoe family to be introduced.
 Clapham described Freddie as a "slightly more charming" and matured version of his younger brother, Robbie (Charlie Wernham).
 Freddie soon notices that Robbie's behaviour has spiralled out of control and tries to teach him a lesson when he catches Robbie stealing.
 Freddie also makes a deal to sell drugs with Ste Hay (Kieron Richardson).
 E4.com describes him as a "rebellious and unpredictable" intelligent risk taker who is energetic, but lacks a sense of direction.

+Katy O' Connor

+Katy Louise O'Connor was the daughter of Sinead O' Connor and the late Rhys Ashworth, the half-sister of Hannah Hay-O'Connor and the adoptive half-sister of Phoebe McQueen.